-2.7.9.4 Wiring harness
+2.6.9.4 The Main wiring harness/harness

-The original wire-loom may be modified as indicated hereafter:
+The original main wiring harness/harness may be modified as indicated hereafter:

-The wiring loom may be replaced by the 'kit' wire harness loom, as supplied for the ECU Kit model, produced or approved by the Manufacturer of the motorcycle.
+The main wiring harness/harness may be replaced by the kit wire harness/harness as supplied for the Kit ECU model, produced and/or approved by the manufacturer of the motorcycle and by FIM / DWO.
+The retail price cannot be higher than 1.5 times the price of the original wire harness/harness.